What is the Double Bounce Rule in Pickleball

 Two-Bounce Rule: Each side must make one groundstroke after the ball is served before volleying.

-The double bounce rule in pickleball states that if the player who serves hits the ball once and it lands on the baseline, the serve can be considered a good shot and called a serve.
-However, if the player hits the ball twice, the second hit is regarded as the serving action, and the player can declare the serve as a “bad” shot.
+The double bounce rule in pickleball states that if the player who serves hits the ball once and lands on the baseline, the serve can be considered a good shot and called a serve.
+However, if the player hits the ball twice, the second hit is regarded as the pickleball bounce serving action, and the player can declare the serve as a “bad” shot.

 The Core of the Double Bounce Rule

 If you are playing doubles tennis, you should have the doubles team follow the double-bounce rule.
 For example, if you have a rally of eight points, you and your partner should get one point for each bounce on the server’s side.
-If you have a rally of 12 points, the rules require that you and your partner each get two points for the first bounce and that the second bounce should be a serve for you to receive a point.

-Basic Concept in the Pickleball
+Basic Double Bounce Concept in the Pickleball

 However, the double bounce rule in pickleball is a basic concept in the sport.
 If the server does not hit the ball twice, the serve cannot be declared a bad shot.
-The server should focus more on hitting the ball twice and declaring it as a serve.
+The server should focus more on hitting the ball twice and declaring it a serve.

 The following points are the double bounce rule in pickleball: